argentagsw/taggy_demux/doc/update_rc.md

 ## 1. Setup Environment

-Download the [provided environment file](AT2PB.conda_env.yml) and create a new environment:
+Create a new environment using the [provided environment file](AT2PB.conda_env.yml):

     conda env create -f AT2PB.conda_env.yml
     conda activate at2pb_isoseq